Adherence (medicine): Ethnicity

-People of different ethnic backgrounds have unique adherence issues through literacy, physiology, culture or poverty.
+People of different ethnic backgrounds have unique adherence issues through, for example, limited English language proficiency, their cultural belief system rooted in historical experience (Tuskegee experiment), resulting in medical mistrust.
 There are few published studies on adherence in medicine taking in ethnic minority communities.
-Ethnicity and culture influence some health-determining behaviour, such as participation in screening programmes and attendance at follow-up appointments.
+Ethnicity and culture influence some health-determining behaviour, such as participation in health screening programmes and attendance at follow-up appointments.